Porgramming-Hero-web-course/batch-4-assignment-1-hasibhu/README.md

 # The significance of union and intersection types in Typescript.

-Union and intersection types in TypeScript are powerful tools that enhance type safety, enable flexibility, and help in expressing more complex types.
-Here's an overview of their significance:
+Union and intersection types both in TypeScript are powerful tools that enhance type safety, enable flexibility, and help in expressing more complex types.
+We will see the significance these types briefly:

-Union Types (|)
+### Union Types (|)
 Union types allow a variable to hold one of several types.
 It represents a logical "OR" between types.

-Significance
+## Significance
-Flexibility in Handling Multiple Types
+### Flexibility in Handling Multiple Types
-Union types let you define a variable or parameter that can accept multiple specific types, making your code adaptable for diverse inputs.
+Union types let us defining a variable or parameter that can accept multiple specific types, making your code adaptable for diverse inputs.

 ## Example of Union Types in TypeScript